Published 20 May 2021 in Facts and figures , Updated 17 May 2022

 Which countries contribute their fair share to ACT-A, the global partnership to guarantee equitable access to COVID-19 tests, treatments, and vaccines?
 Analysis.

 Delivering on ACT-A’s strategic plan for 2021-2022 requires USD 23.4 billion by September 2022.
 Of this amount, USD 16.8 billion are expected to be funded by countries.
 All countries are called upon to contribute according to their financial means.

 Financial commitments to pillars and agencies of the ACT Accelerator by public, private and multilateral donors are updated by the World Health Organization on the ACT Accelerator Commitment Tracker on a bi-weekly basis.

-According to the latest data, published on September 30th, 2021, the ACT Accelerator has a funding gap amounting to US$ 16.2 billion for 2021.
+According to the latest data, published on May 13, 2022, the ACT Accelerator has a public funding gap amounting to USD 13.6 billion for 2022.

 A Financial Working Group was established within ACT-A’s Facilitation Council to explore funding mechanisms for ACT-A. In this respect, the working group established the "ACT-A Sovereign Ask Financing Framework" to determine a target contribution expected by country given its level of wealth, or "fair share".

 The fair share is determined based on each country’s income level (GDP) and economic openness.
 It is adjusted to also take into account each country’s GDP per capita, so that countries with the highest levels of income per capita bear a higher contribution.
 Finally, to collectively reduce the risk of under-contribution by some countries, each country’s fair share is increased by 20%.

 The following table presents each G20 members’ fair share of ACT-A’s funding, and compares it with its actual contribution as of May 2022, for the periods 2020-2021 and 2021-2022.